aksommerville/fullmoon4/etc/doc/items.md

 Liquids:
  - Water.
 From rivers etc. Plants will yield seed.
 Generally behaves the same as the rain spell.
 Don't let water do anything too interesting.
  - Milk.
 From cows.
 Plants yield cheese.
  - Honey.
 From hives.
-Plants yield matches.
+Plants yield coins.
  - Sap.
 From trees (abundant).
-Plants yield corn.
+Plants yield matches.
- - Blood.
-TODO Where from?
-The witch is not going to kill animals.
-Plants yield coins.

 ### Seed